entiendoNull/expo-modules-london-2025-workshop/chapter-3.md

 > [!NOTE]
 >
-> 👀 **Try it:** Unlike Module 2 where you had to press a button to check the route, now the app automatically responds to audio route changes in real-time!
+> 👀 **Try it:** Unlike Chapter 2 where you had to press a button to check the route, now the app automatically responds to audio route changes in real-time!
 This is the power of event-driven architecture.
 >
 > https://github.com/user-attachments/assets/554a7129-ed13-4e41-b92e-d0df14414a8a